Doron Mendels: Identity, Religion, and Historiography: Studies in Hellenistic History

 This book is a collection of articles written by Mendels up to 1997.
 It was published by Sheffield Academic Press in 1998.
 Some of the studies deal with the noted Hellenistic historian Polybius.
 A number of articles deal with the encounters between the Jews and the Hellenistic world.
 Mendels dedicated a significant portion of his research to the literature of the period, from the Greek translation of the Bible through the Pseudepigraphic and apocryphal literature to the New Testament.
 The literature of Qumran is also dealt with in this collection.

 One article deals with the Essenes, comparing the light of their lives with what we know about the Hellenistic utopia, which came into style after the conquests of Alexander the Great.

-Another article deals with the issue of reception of historians from the ancient period during the Byzantine period.
-The article focuses on the Bibliotheka of the 9th-century patriarch Photius of Byzantium.
+Another article deals with the issue of the reception of historians from the ancient period during the Byzantine period.
+The article focuses on the Bibliotheca of the 9th-century patriarch Photius of Byzantium.

 In another article, Mendels defines the concept "creative history".
 He distinguishes between the rationalist historiographic writings (historians that deal with cause and effect, writing linear narratives that describe the history of a period month by month and year by year) and historiography that enhances the connections between political and social needs by tying them to different social strands in the population (primarily from the Hellenistic world after the conquests of Alexander the Great).
 In reality, Mendels deals here with the question of how history is "fabricated" in order to create identity in a changing world.

 In his comprehensive article on Manetho, the Egyptian priest, Mendels also discusses this question with a focus on Egyptian Hellenism.

 In another article, Mendels examines the question of how Paul and the first Apostles accepted the idea of mission.
 The concept of mission did not exist in the Judaism that preceded them, and Mendels demonstrates that the ancient Christian mission derived from the concept of mission relating to the traveling Hellenistic gods.
 This borrowing had a significant impact on the notion of conversion to the new religion.